 Racial Traits: All Apiates start with a stinger and one “Creed”

 Stinger: The Apiates stinger is a deadly weapon used in antiquity as a last ditch effort to take down an already wounded opponent often at the cost of the user’s life.
-Using a stinger is an attack that cost 3 actions.
+Using a stinger is an attack that costs 3 actions.
 The stinger has a base weapon damage of 0, and upon dealing damage with a stinger, the stinger ejects from the body in a gruesome fashion dropping the Apiates HP to 0 and dealing 3 poison damage to the target every round till the venom is removed or the target dies.
 An Apiate may only drop their stinger once Even if they manage to recover afterwards.

 Creed: Artist: Apiates have a long history in the arts of painting and sculpture, and in Hyvel artistry is considered an invaluable profession. +2 wisdom , +1 perception, +1 perform (fine art), and +1 knowledge (arts)

-Creed: Dancer: The tradition of dance runs deep in apiate society.
+Creed: Dancer: The tradition of dance runs deep in Apiate society.
 Apiates who train in traditional dancing get +2 agility, +1 charisma, and +1 perform (dance) when dancing.

-Creed: Outcast: Outcast Apaiates are those who were raised outside of Hyvel.
+Creed: Outcast: Outcast Apiates are those who were raised outside of Hyvel.
 Most outcasts come from parents who have forsaken the Queen’s rule Outcasts gain +1 strength, +1 fortitude and +1 skill point.

-Creed: Queen’s guard: a sizable proportion of Apiates join the queen’s royal army and are officially trained to protect Hyvel and it’s interests gaining +1 strength, +1 fortitude, +1 knowledge (war), and proficiency in either Rapier or glaive
+Creed: Queen’s guard: a sizable proportion of Apiates join the queen’s royal army and are officially trained to protect Hyvel and its interests gaining +1 strength, +1 fortitude, +1 knowledge (war), and proficiency in either Rapier or glaive

 Creed: Royal: The royal family in Hyvel is massive, and everyone in the royal family is required to undergo the full royal schooling which involves +1 wisdom, +1 agility, +2 knowledge (society) , and + 1 knowledge (history).

-Creed: Worker: Worker Apiates have spent a considerable time in the honey distilleries or another manual labor job thus gaining +1 agility, +1 fortitide , +1 knowledge (commerce), and +1 skill point
+Creed: Worker: Worker Apiates have spent a considerable time in the honey distilleries or another manual labor job thus gaining +1 agility, +1 fortitude , +1 knowledge (commerce), and +1 skill point

 Audinans: (grasshopper + cricket)